ibm-cloud-docs/databases-for-postgresql-gen2/ha-dr.md

 {{site.data.keyword.databases-for-postgresql}} provides replication, failover, and high-availability features to protect your databases and data from infrastructure maintenance, upgrades, and some failures.
 Deployments contain a cluster with two data members - leader and replica.
 The replica is kept up to date using asynchronous replication.
 A distributed consensus mechanism is used to maintain cluster state and handle failovers.
 If the leader becomes unreachable, the cluster initiates a failover, and the replica is promoted to leader, and a new replica rejoins the cluster as a replica.
 The leader and replica will always be in different zones of an MZR.
 If the replica fails, a new replica is created.
 If a zone failure results in a member failing, the new replica will be created in a surviving zone.

-You can extend high-availability further by adding [PostgreSQL members](/docs/databases-for-postgresql?topic=databases-for-postgresql-horizontal-scaling) to the cluster for greater in-region redundancy, or by provisioning [read-only replicas](/docs/databases-for-postgresql?topic=databases-for-postgresql-read-only-replicas) for cross-regional failover or read offloading.
+You can extend high-availability further by adding [PostgreSQL members](/docs/databases-for-postgresql?topic=databases-for-postgresql-horizontal-scaling) to the cluster for greater in-region redundancy.

 Review the PostgreSQL documentation on [replication techniques](https://www.postgresql.org/docs/current/wal-async-commit.html){: .external} to understand the constraints and tradeoffs that are associated with the asynchronous replication strategy that is deployed by default.